 Sleeping Bag Drawbacks

-Sleeping bags don’t come without their drawbacks though.
+Sleeping bags don’t come without their drawbacks.
 With countless sleeping bag options to choose from, everything comes with its drawbacks.
+The overall restriction of a sleeping bag is the limited versatility for use.

 Bulkier and Heavier